General Jean Baptiste Dommanget

 Arc de Triomphe: DOMMANGET on the north pillar

 A clerk to a notary before joining the military, Jean-Baptiste Dommanget first enlisted in 1791 in the 23rd Cavalry Regiment.
 After serving in Champagne and then with the Army of the Rhine, at the end of 1793 he was sent to the Army of Italy.
-The next year Dommanget was promoted to lieutenant and then joined the 15th Chasseurs à Cheval.
-In 1796 he took part in the Italian campaign and received a promotion to capitaine, and then in 1797 he joined the 5th Dragoons.
+The next year Dommanget was promoted to lieutenant and then he joined the 15th Chasseurs à Cheval.
+In 1796 he took part in the Italian campaign and received a promotion to capitaine and then in 1797 he joined the 5th Dragoons.
 The following year Dommanget was sent to Belgium where he served against insurgents.
-Promoted to chef d'escadrons in 1800, Dommanget served with the 5th Dragoons under Duhesme as part of the Army of the Reserve.
-During the campaign in Italy that year, he distinguished himself at Crémone.
+Promoted to chef d'escadrons in 1800, that year Dommanget served with the 5th Dragoons under Duhesme as part of the Army of the Reserve.
+During the campaign in Italy he distinguished himself at Cremona in June.

 © Nathan D. Jensen